Diana (camera): Characteristics

 A twist on the classic 1960s first-version Diana, Diana F+ was produced in 2007 and offers four apertures, including a pinhole.
-Shutter speed is often variable due to manufacturing vagaries and can vary from 1/200th to 1/30th of a second.
-As there is no shutter lock, and the shutter mechanism is always held in tension by a spring, multiple exposures with the Diana can be achieved by multiple operations of the shutter release without advancing the film.
-The Diana F+ can be used with the Diana Instant Back+, the Diana 35mm Back+, as well as the splitzer so as to produce a series of dreamy, radiant, and lo-fi photos.
+Shutter speed is often variable due to manufacturing defects and can vary from 1/200th to 1/30th of a second.
+Due to the Diana's lack of shutter lock, multiple exposures can be achieved by repeatedly releasing the shutter without advancing the film.
+The Diana F+ can be used with the Diana Instant Back+, the Diana 35mm Back+, as well as the splitzer to produce images with strong vignetting and distinctive low-fidelity effects typical of toy cameras.